samueleaton92-hash/Last-Tackle/README.md

 1. **Skill classification** (checks only) — the engine keyword-matches your text against the attributes a "sensible" reading of the situation could test, and picks one.
 Plain JavaScript, instant, no API call.
 2. **Boldness classification** — same idea, keyword-matched to cautious / standard / bold.
 Also no API call.
 3. **The roll** — a real d20 + your attribute's modifier vs. the event's difficulty, computed in JS and shown as a short rolling-die animation before the result lands (skipped instantly if the browser's reduced-motion setting is on).
-4. **Effects applied** — each template has hand-written, deterministic effects for each of the four result tiers (or each branch, for choice-mode events).
+4. **Effects applied** — each template has hand-written, deterministic effects for each of the four result tiers (or each branch, for choice-mode events; or a score/rating delta, for match crunch moments).
 The roll (or branch match) decides which set applies; nothing here is AI-generated.
 5. **Narration** — only now does the AI get called, and only to describe in 2-4 sentences what already happened, weaving in your own wording.
 It's explicitly told the outcome is fixed and it must not contradict it.

-Match days work the same way they always have: the engine computes score, key moments and injury risk from your stats, form and experience; the AI narrates the commentary and recap afterward, told not to invent a different result.
+Match days work almost the same way: the engine computes a base score, key moments and injury risk from your stats, form, experience and chosen boldness; if a crunch moment fires, that's resolved with a real dice check exactly like an event, and its score/rating delta is applied on top of the base result — then the AI narrates the whole thing once, told not to invent a different final score.

 The proactive tabs — Girlfriend / Team / Coach / Media / Training — stay static (a small hand-written line pool, no API call), since they're meant to be used every week without adding cost or latency.